-It's imperative to get into a flow state where you're completely focused on the task at hand.
-A random mental trick I learned over a year ago is to name my work sessions.
+It's imperative to get into a flow state in which you're completely focused on the task at hand.
+A random mental trick I learned more than a year ago is to name my work sessions.
 Give them specific names and objectives.

 This can look different to each of us.
 However, what's most important is to separate yourself from your work and de-stress.
-During this time is ideal for a walk in nature, eat some healthy food, make a green juice, find materials to get some laughs in, or listen to an audiobook to stay inspired.
+This time is ideal for a walk in nature, eating some healthy food, making a green juice, finding funny materials to get some laughs in, or listening to an audiobook to stay inspired.